A little bit about me, starting with the present, followed by a short summary of my journey to the present.

 This is why my “day job” has always been completely aligned with the hands-down industry leader in whatever domain I am representing.
 While my early cybersecurity expertise was in Ethical Hacking and Secure Development, the majority of the last 20 years have been spent in the Identity Management, Identity Governance, and Data Security cybersecurity domains.

 When I walk into any organization, my desire is to walk in as “the undisputed nuclear arms dealer” of whatever cybersecurity domain I’m currently working in.
 This serves purpose in a number of important ways, namely… I can be completely honest and upfront without using “smoke and mirrors” to “try and sell you something.”
-It also means I’m extremely likely to solve pretty much any use case in my current specialty domain (presently Identity Governance with THE absolute, hands-down, worldwide leader, SailPoint Technologies).
+It also means I’m extremely likely to solve pretty much any use case in my current specialty domain.
 That’s intensely satisfying.

 I’m highly motivated to represent capabilities and solutions that actually solve complex cybersecurity use cases (or to solve the most important, highest percentage than anyone else playing in the same domain.)
 Whatever company I am representing, they will by far provide the absolute best, fullest, most robust technical solutions to address your organization’s cybersecurity needs in that domain.
 I purposefully align myself this way, my employment being well-chosen.
 I am not out to “sell”; I am internally motivated and out to consultatively solve.